 We recommend using APNGs when a complex animation (like video) or real transparency is required for your email.
 Until Gmail supports the

 Comment below and let us know the clever ways your team is using GIFs and animations in email.
+You can also read more in our article about use of gifs vs videos in email.

 See the GIF category at Really Good Emails for some more fantastic examples on how to leverage animations in your emails.